Okpainmo/opensky_flight_dashboard/README.md

 This project is hosted live on netlify.
 Click on the link below to see it live. https://my-opensky-project.netlify.app

+## Dashboard login credentioals.

+The project consist of an admin login through which you can gain access to the main flight dashboard.
+Here are the login credentials to gain access.

+1. Username: hamoye (case sensitive)
+2. password: 426693

 ## Project stack/Build tools

 1. React JS